-14.4.7 Several trade associations, such as Minerals Products Association (MPA) and the Confederation of United Kingdom Coal Producers (COALPRO)10 have developed Codes of Practice which give guidance to their member companies on incorporating environmental policies into their company procedures.
-The Planning Officers' Society has produced Good Practice Guides on mineral planning conditions11 and on monitoring minerals and waste management sites12 which are aimed at introducing quality into minerals and waste development control and assist in producing a consistent approach by authorities.
+14.4.7 Several trade associations, such as Minerals Products Association (MPA) have developed Codes of Practice which give guidance to their member companies on incorporating environmental policies into their company procedures.
+The Planning Officers' Society has produced Good Practice Guides on mineral planning conditions and on monitoring minerals and waste management sites which are aimed at introducing quality into minerals and waste development control and assist in producing a consistent approach by authorities.